kserve/kserve/docs/samples/istio-dex/README.md

 ## Run a prediction

-1. Authentication
+### Authentication

+There are 2 methods to obtain the authservice_session token in order to send authenticated prediction requests to the `InferenceService`.

+* From CLI

-    Follow the following steps to obtain your authservice_session
+    Follow the steps:

     ```bash
     1) CLUSTER_IP=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.clusterIP}')